huggingface/blog/chatbot-amd-gpu.md

 ---
-title: "Run a Chatgpt-like Chatbot on a Single AMD GPU with ROCm"
+title: "Run a Chatgpt-like Chatbot on a Single GPU with ROCm"
 thumbnail: /blog/assets/chatbot-amd-gpu/thumbnail.png
 authors:
 - user: andyll7772
-- user: seungrok81
 ---

 <h1>
-Run a Chatgpt-like Chatbot on a Single AMD GPU with ROCm</h1>
+Run a Chatgpt-like Chatbot on a Single GPU with ROCm</h1>

 <!-- {blog_metadata} -->
 <!-- {authors} -->